shadow-cove-studios/creature-cafe/README.md

 # creature-cafe
-## the game about creatures and cafes
+## the game about creatures and cooking.
+(and throwing your life away looting things)